-The Inala Jurassic Garden is an educational facility highlighting the Gondwanan connections of a range of living plant families whose ancient ancestors thrived in the Jurassic period when the Gondwanan Supercontinent started splitting apart (about 185 million years ago) to form the southern land-masses that we now know as Australia, New Zealand, South Africa, South America and New Caledonia.
+The Inala Jurassic Garden is an educational facility highlighting the connections of over 750 species from 50 plant families whose ancient ancestors thrived before the ancient Gondwanan Supercontinent split to form the southern land-masses that we now know as Australia, New Zealand, South Africa, South America and New Caledonia.

 Journey through five acres of plants from the Gondwana Supercontinent